The-AI-Alliance/glossary/docs/glossary.markdown

 ## Alignment

 A general term for how well an [AI System's](#ai-system) outputs (e.g., replies to queries) and [Behaviors](#behavior) correspond to end-user and service provider objectives, including the quality and utility of results, as well as safety requirements.
 Quality implies factual correctness and utility implies the results are fit for purpose, e.g., a Q&A system should answer user questions concisely and directly, a Python code-generation system should output valid, bug-free, and secure Python code.
-[EleutherAI]({{site.baseurl}}/references/#eleuther-ai){:target="eleuther"} defines alignment [this way](https://www.eleuther.ai/alignment){:target="eleuther"}, &ldquo;Ensuring that an artificial intelligence system behaves in a manner that is consistent with human values and goals.&rdquo; See also the work of the [Alignment Forum]({{site.baseurl}}/references/#alignment-forum).
+[EleutherAI]({{site.baseurl}}/references/#eleuther-ai){:target="eleuther"} defines alignment [this way](https://www.eleuther.ai/alignment){:target="eleuther"}, &ldquo;Ensuring that an artificial intelligence system behaves in a manner that is consistent with human values and goals.&rdquo; See also the work of the [Alignment Forum](https://www.alignmentforum.org/){:target="alignment-forum"}.

+## Annotation

+[\[1\]](#mlc) External data that complements a [Data Set](#data-set), such as labels that classify individual items.

 ## Automatable